| ORDINARY FODDER FOR COMFORT|

 on the map.

-Who knows, maybe there is virtue of being off the beaten path and its commercial development, more fodder for the commonplace, the county being one of the most forested in West Virginia.
+Who knows, maybe there is virtue of being off the beaten path and its commercial development, more fodder for the commonplace and routine, the county being one of the most forested in West Virginia.

 Now we struggle to be part of the 21st Century with high-speed Internet service.

 Grantsville and Calhoun, for the most part, is more about what it use to be, with nary a stoplight.
 Maybe that is good.